Skip to Content

 How to Prove Forgery in Court

-To prove forgery in court, you must hire a forensic document examiner or handwriting expert to look at the forged documents.
+To prove forgery in court, you must hire a forensic document examiner or handwriting analyst to look at the forged documents.
 They must create a written report of their findings, court exhibits for the trial, and testimony.
 Their report must show the differences in writing -- any evidence of tremors, tracing, and other differences.

 In addition to this, to prove forgery, you must be able to show: